basicallysteve/interview/README.md

 ## Description

 This is a project meant to interview new candidates for Rothco's Frontend Team.
-Currently only one code challenge, but will be adding new coding challenges soon
+Currently only two code challenges, but will be adding new coding challenges soon